duleorlovic/aws_tips/README.md

     ]
 }
   ```
-* if bucket contains objects that are not owned by byt the bucket owner, you
+* if bucket contains objects that are not owned by the bucket owner, you
   need object ACL access controll list that grants everyone read access

+Bucket policy is used to: grant public access to the bucket, force objects to be
+encrypted at upload, grant access to another account (cross acount, for example
+you do not have access to another user account, just put its arn in Principal).
 You can track costs by using AWS generated tag for cost allocation.
 This tag
 will appear in AWS Cost explorer, AWS Budgets (can send alarms for usage
 limits), AWS Cost and usage report.